 o Please indicate the end of your notes (class over, end of notes, etc…)

 • Notes must be submitted to Disability Services within 24 hours of the lecture.
 The procedure for scanning is below.
 Use the scanner in Baugher Student Center, room 240.
-If the door to this room is locked, please see the coordinator in Learning Services.
+If the door to this room is locked, please see the coordinator in Learning Zone.

 o Place notes face down in paper feeder.
 If using a spiral notebook, lift the cover and copy each page individually.

 o select address book (right side of screen)

 o select large silver button to send notes